jonathancraddock/mootparadox_grav/pages/02.hiking/coledale-round/item.md

 ### Grisedale Pike

-I'd anticipated Grisedale Pike being a highlight of the day's route - and so it was when I encountered @stevenhorner and @HelenJFisher coming the other way!
-But even apart from that, Grisedale Pike offers commanding views over the surrounding area.
+I'd anticipated Grisedale Pike being a highlight of the day's route and it offers commanding views over the surrounding area.

 ![view-from-grisedale-pike](view-from-grisedale-pike.jpg "view-from-grisedale-pike")
 *From Grisedale Pike towards Crag Hill.*

-Sadly, it also marked the final summit, before the long descent to Braithwaite.
+Sadly, it also marked my final summit, before the long descent to Braithwaite.

 ### Summary

 I can highly recommend the Coledale Round.
 It appears to be a popular route, and given a choice, I'd have probably walked it mid-week, but it's not excessively busy.
 It's also a fairly easy route.
-Just a couple of steep bits, on the climb up to Crag Hill, and the path to Hopegill Head which is basically up a steep scree path, a little slippy in places.
+Just a couple of steep sections, on the climb up to Crag Hill, and the path to Hopegill Head which is basically up a steep scree path, a little slippy in places.
 Similarly, the descent from Grisedale Pike is occasionally quite steep, but again - there's no actual difficulty in any of these sections.

 ![grisedale-pike-towards-northern-fells](grisedale-pike-towards-northern-fells.jpg "grisedale-pike-towards-northern-fells")
 *From the descent of Grisedale Pike, looking towards the Northern Fells.*

 Things I learned?
 I'd seriously consider walking the route in the direction described above, I think you ascend Barrow, Outerside, Sail and Crag Hill from their better sides.
 Wandhope to Grisedale Pike is probably 50/50 either way.
-If following in the opposite direction, I'd probably take @stevenhorner's advice and follow the ridge from Sail to Causey Pike, instead of dropping down towards Barrow.
+If following in the opposite direction, I'd probably follow the ridge from Sail to Causey Pike, instead of dropping down towards Barrow.
 There seems to be ample parking along the Whinlatter Pass, just outside Braithwaite, although I guess it might be a different story in the middle of summer.
-However, if you're not a fan of bananas, be very careful where you park!

 > "...to those who travel alone, the solitary wanderers on the fells, who find contentment in the companionship of the mountains."
 >